andyruwruw/chess-web-api/README.md

     body: {
         games: [
             {
                 white: "string", // URL of the white player's profile
                 black: "string", // URL of the black player's profile
                 url: "string", // URL of this game
                 fen: "string", // current FEN
                 pgn: "string", // current PGN
                 turn: "black", // player to move
                 move_by: 1501765498, // timestamp of when the next move must be made
-                                    // this is "0" if the player-to-move is on vacation
+                vacation: 0, // this is "0" if the player-to-move is on vacation
                 draw_offer: "black", // (optional) player who has made a draw offer
                 last_activity: 1509810789, // timestamp of the last activity on the game
                 start_time: 1254438881, // timestamp of the game start (Daily Chess only)
                 time_control: "string", // PGN-compliant time control
                 time_class: "string", // time-per-move grouping, used for ratings
                 rules: "string", // game variant information (e.g., "chess960")
                 tournament: "string", //URL pointing to tournament (if available),
                 match: "string" //URL pointing to team match (if available) }
         ]
     }